Skip to content

 Status

 IronKey ships in the registry binary today.
 Because enforcement is gated by AGENT_RBAC_MODE (default off), a deployment adopts it on its own schedule: enable shadow, watch the would-deny stream, ratchet roles down from legacy-full, then promote to enforce.
-On the reference deployment it is currently in shadow-mode validation — the gate evaluates every mutating agent call and logs what it would block, while allowing everything, so the role and spend-cap model can be proven against real traffic before anything is enforced.
+The base layers (roles and spend policy) run this staged rollout across a fleet; genuine enforcement is proven on a go-first (pathfinder) deployment before it is promoted elsewhere.

 See also Agents & Identity for the credential model IronKey constrains, Security Architecture for the zero-trust fabric it complements, and The Token Economy for the money paths its spend policy caps.